-Internet dating magazine dr laura dating
+Internet dating magazine germany dating site for

 Meet Jacob, a thirtysomething, single Portlander on the prowl.

 He describes himself as “average-looking.”
 Girlfriends have called him “lazy, aimless, and irresponsible with money.”
 He doesn’t care much about “a solid credit score,” “a 40-hour workweek,” or settling down.

 My own stint dating online produced: one date with a guy who believes he is haunted by ghosts; three messages from a man who ended the series by writing, “P.